Battlefield designer hit himself to record real screams

 Bence Pajor, former sound designer for the Battlefield series and current audio director at ARC Raiders, confessed on the Game Maker's Notebook podcast his obsession with extreme realism.
-During the development of Battlefield 3 and Battlefield 4, he covered himself with a blanket in a sound effects room and began hitting himself forcefully to capture authentic cries of pain.
-A technique that defines his dedication to sonic detail.
+During the development of Battlefield 3 and Battlefield 4, he covered himself with a blanket in an effects room and began hitting himself forcefully to capture authentic screams of pain.
+A technique that defines his dedication to sound detail.

 A sound designer hits himself under a blanket in a dark room, recording real screams for Battlefield.